A German Immigrant Girl Shares Her Adventure

 I turned my head as well as I could—for I was still very feeble—toward the corner where I had left my suitcase, and, seeing that it was still there, I asked the proprietor's little daughter, who chanced to be in the room at the time, to bring it to me.

 I had left it securely locked and had since been too ill to think of it, but, ah me!
 I saw at a glance that it had been opened.
-I was not equal to the task of looking for the box containing the necklace myself, and I asked the little girl to do so for me.
+I was not able to do the task of looking for the box containing the necklace myself, so I asked the little girl to do so for me.
 But she assured me that there was no box there.

 When I was well, I had found it very difficult to secure employment and had never been able to earn anything more than a living.
 Now I was sick, helpless, and robbed of the only means of supplying my wants that I could ever hope to have and which I had so carefully saved against such a possible day.